 The fitness and wellness program offers group exercise, indoor cycling, and other fitness programs throughout the day.
 In addition, special screenings, assessments, and services are offered to address health and wellness topics.
 Services often include massage therapy, personal training, cholesterol screenings, blood pressure checks, and fitness assessments.

 The intramural sports program offers a wide range of major and minor sports at a variety of skill levels.
 More than 25 sport clubs provide student leadership opportunities as well as competitive options for students who are not part of the varsity athletic program.
-The Natural High and Outdoor Adventure programs offer activities and trips throughout the year, often including whitewater tubing and rafting, camping, skiing, rock climbing and hiking.
-The Odyssey high ropes course is one component of a much larger and long term departmental goal for developing a comprehensive Outdoor Experiential Education program.
+The OAR, Outdoor Adventure & Recreation programs offer activities and trips throughout the year, often including whitewater tubing and rafting, camping, skiing, rock climbing and hiking.
+The Odyssey high ropes course is one component of a much larger and long-term departmental goal for developing a comprehensive Outdoor Experiential Education program.

 No matter what your interests, you'll be able to pursue them with passion at Richmond.
 Find your niche within our approximately 275 student clubs and organizations and our unique Greek system.
 If there is no existing club that meets your interest, you can create a new one (involved.richmond.edu/).